dmbarbour/wikilon/docs/AwelonLang.md

         2.998e8     == [2998 5 decimal]
         -4/6        == [-4 #6 rational]

-Awelon's natural numbers would be given the `#` prefix in favor of a more aesthetic representation of signed numbers.
+Awelon's natural numbers here are given the `#` prefix in favor of a more aesthetic representation for signed numbers.
 From there, we build a tower of numbers.
 The basic approach of building views upon views is convenient because it makes views more extensible.
 For example, if we have no support for rational numbers, we'd still see `[-4 #6 rational]` which is still sensible to a human reader.
 Support for rational numbers or hexadecimal or similar can be added if missing.

-Every editable view should have an unambiguous escape to raw Awelon code.
-While I use `(Awelon's 42)` above to make it obvious, I could just as easily use `#` as the primary escape, such that `#[raw awelon code here]` works without further interpretation.
-Whatever users find acceptable.
-The nature of editable views does make it easy to experiment for aesthetics.
-Use of escapes permits an editable view to support key-words, if desired.

-Command lists are another valuable view feature:

-        {foo, bar, baz} == [[foo] {bar, baz} :]
-        {baz}           == [[baz] ~ :]

-Command lists are useful for various purposes, supporting continuation-passing style or a concise embedding of interruptable code.
-While I use a normal nil/cons list structure here, a view could favor something more specialized like the Haskell `do` notation.
+Similarly, we could develop a view for command sequences:

+        {A,B,C} == [[A] [[B] [[C] null cons] cons] cons] {A,B|C} == [[A] [[B] C cons] cons] such that {A,B,C|null} == {A,B,C}

+There is a lot of flexibility with simple recognizing and rewriting of texts.
+Importantly, because these editable views are separate from the language compilers and interpreters, it is easy to experiment, use multiple views, and tune the programming experience to the programmer or the problem.

+Many editable views will have an escape for code that they isn't recognized.
+For example, the `#42` escape for natural numbers can be generalized as an escape for words `#foo` or blocks `#[raw awelon code]`.
+This ensures universal access to Awelon behavior and the dictionaries.
+Of course, some DSL-inspired views might cleverly restrict programs to a subset of Awelon.

-Ideally, all editable views should be computable, in the sense of having a normal form.
-That is, program evaluation should be able to generate the same structure we use to view and edit programs.
+Ideally, most editable views should be computable, in the sense of having a normal form that can be the result of a normal evaluation process.
+Computable views enable the *evaluated result* of the program to have the *same view* as our programs.
+Or perhaps another, more suitable view.
 When we add 3.141 and -0.007, we want to see 3.134 in the program output.
-That is, `[3134 -3 decimal]` (or whatever we use to represent decimal numbers) should be a viable result from a computation.
+Hence, `[3134 -3 decimal]` should be a normal form, perhaps via arity annotations in `decimal`.

-Design of computable, editable views is very sensitive to arity annotations and accelerators.
+Design of computable views is very sensitive to arity annotations and accelerators.
 A consequence is that editable views should be *defined* within the same dictionary they're used to view by some simple convention.
 Perhaps a word defining a `[[view→code][code→view]]` pair where `code` and `view` are represented as text.
 Representing views within the dictionary is convenient for testing and caching of views, and for updating views based on application or edit session state (e.g. so we can separate namespace from code).

 With computable views in mind, we might represent comments as:

-        /* comment */  ==  " comment "(a2)d
+        // comment  ==  "comment"(a2)d

 The arity annotation ensures the comment is not deleted until it might prevent progress from the left side, and hence we can always inject comments into values.
 A relevant point is that we aren't limited to one 'type' of comment, and comments of other types can easily inject flexible rendering hints into Awelon code.
 The discussion on *Named Local Variables* offers one very useful example, or a comment might include trace output for active debugging.